LakshmiramS/Numerical-methods/README.md

 # Numerical-methods

-these programming assignments were completed as part of EE1103.
+these programming assignments were completed as part of EE1103 @IITM.